aldinh777/potatoheadshot/README.md

 Infuse any item with other materials to get another items

 ### Sweet Crystal Maker
-Make "Crystal Shard" by using "Ice" and "Raw Salt"
+Create "Crystal Shard" using "Ice" and "Raw Salt"

+### Sweet Crystal Charger
+Charge crystal with power to create "Ultimate Charged Crystal"

 ## Glowing Potato
-Surround potato with glowstone dust, and you will get new crop "Glowing Potato"
+Surround potato with glowstone dust to get new crop "Glowing Potato"

-Dry with PotatoDrier to get "Glowing Potato Dust" and craft 4 of it to create "Glowing Potato Block"
+Dry it with Potato Drier to get "Glowing Potato Dust" and craft 4 of it to create "Glowing Potato Block"

 ### Mana Collector
-Mana Collector will collect any magical energy from your surrounding.
+Mana Collector will collect any magical energy from it surrounding.

-You can put any item in it to give magical energy to that item
+Put any item inside it to give magical energy to that item

 - Glowing Potato Dust => Glowing Mana Dust
 - Torch => Glowing Mana Torch